 How to start an online dating business

 Finding love or friendship online is becoming increasingly popular for a generation of people too busy to find partners on their own.
-This adds up to a very satisfying and viable business opportunity which, as an added advantage, can be set up on a shoe string from your home – with just a computer for company.
+This adds up to a very satisfying and viable business opportunity which, as an added advantage, can be set up on a shoestring from your home – with just a computer for company.

-What is it?
+What is a dating website?

 In addition to the established market leaders, match.com and US-based eHarmony, the online dating sector comprises a number of niche sites, including FitnessSingles for health and exercise fanatics, Lovestruck for busy city professionals, and Uniform Singles, which is tailored to people in the military and emergency services – and those with a uniform fetish.

 Julian Keenaghan is the founder of one such niche site, Tastebuds, which matches up users according to their music tastes.
 He believes there is still plenty of potential in the market.

 “As well as the major players, you've got a lot of companies, like ourselves, offering a niche offering.
 It's a very exciting place to be, and we're still far from reaching saturation point.”